SafakB/appwrite-dummy-data/README.md

   ```

+### Record Count
-### You can specify how many records to add
+You can specify how many records to add
 ```js
 const  count  =  250000;
 ```

+###  Schema
-###  Remember to set your data schema inside the loop.
+Remember to set your data schema inside the loop.
 You should set it according to your own collection

  ```js
  ...